core-wg/comi/draft-ietf-core-comi.md

 ~~~~
 {: artwork-align="left"}

-To retrieve a specific instance within the /interfaces/interface YANG list,
+To retrieve a specific entry within the /interfaces/interface YANG list,
 the CORECONF client adds the key of the targeted instance in its CoAP request
 using the 'k' query parameter.
 The return payload containing the instance requested
-is encoded using a CBOR array as specified by {{Section 4.4.1 of -yang-cbor}} containing the requested instance.
+is encoded using a CBOR array as specified by {{Section 4.4.1 of -yang-cbor}} containing the requested entry.

 ~~~~
 REQ: GET </c/X9?k=eth0>